-Each vision object must be associated with a symbol for use in higher level services, a process known as anchoring [2,3].
-Identifying which vision objects correspond to vehicles is also essential, which requires knowledge about normative sizes and behaviors of vehicles.
-Behaviors can be described using formulas in a metric temporal modal logic, which are incrementally progressed through states that include current vehicle positions, velocities, and other relevant information.
-An entity satisfying all requirements can be hypothesized to be a vehicle, a hypothesis that may be withdrawn if the progressor signals that the entity has ceased
+Each vision object must be associated with a symbol for use in higher level services, a process known as anchoring [5,11].
+In the traffic surveillance domain, identifying which vision objects correspond to vehicles is also essential, which requires knowledge about normative sizes and behaviors of vehicles.
+One interesting approach to describing such behaviors relies on the use of formulas in a metric temporal modal logic, which are incrementally progressed through states that include current vehicle positions, velocities, and other relevant information.
+An entity satisfying all requirements can be hypothesized to be a vehicle, a hypothesis which is subject to being withdrawn if the entity ceases to satisfy the normative behavior and thereby causes the formula progression system to signal a violation.

 As an example, vehicles usually travel on roads.
-Given that image processing provides absolute world coordinates for each vision object, the anchoring process can query a geographic information system to determine the nearest road segment and derive higher level predicates such as on-road(car) and in-crossing(car).
-These would be included in the states sent to the progressor as well as in the vehicle objects sent to the next stage of processing, which involves deriving qualitative spatial relations between vehicles such as $beside(car_1, car_2)$ and $close(car_1, car_2)$.
+Given that image processing provided absolute world coordinates for each vision object, the anchoring process can query a geographic information system to determine the nearest road segment and derive higher level predicates such as on-road(car) and in-crossing(car).
+These would be included in the states sent to the progressor as well as in the vehicle objects sent to the next stage of processing, which involves deriving qualitative spatial relations between vehicles such as beside(car1, car2) and close(car1, car2).
 These predicates, and the concrete events corresponding to changes in the predicates, finally provide sufficient information for the chronicle recognition system to determine when higher-level events such as reckless overtakes occur.

-In this example, a considerable number of distinct processes are involved in bridging the gap between sensing and deliberation and generating the necessary symbolic representations from sensor data.
-However, to fully appreciate the complexity of the system, we have to widen our perspective.
-Towards the smaller end of the scale, we can see that a single process in Figure 1 is sometimes merely an abstraction of what is in fact a set of distinct processes.
+In this example, we can identify a considerable number of distinct processes involved in bridging the gap between sensing and deliberation and generating the necessary symbolic representations from sensor data.
+However, in order to fully appreciate the complexity of the system, we have to widen our perspective somewhat.
+Looking towards the smaller end of the scale, we can see that what is represented as a single process in Figure 1 is sometimes merely an abstraction of what is in fact a set of distinct processes.
 Anchoring is a prime example, encapsulating tasks such as the derivation of higher level predicates which could also be viewed as a separate process.
 At the other end of the scale, a complete UAV system also involves numerous other sensors and information sources as well as services with distinct knowledge requirements, including task planning, path planning, execution monitoring, and reactive procedures.